AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. Add and Connect the Evaluate Model Component **Goal:** Use the Evaluate Model component to analyze how well your trained model performed on the test data.

-1. In the Component tab, search for Evaluate Model.
+1. In the Component tab, search for **Evaluate Model**.
 Drag the component into your canvas, placing it below the Score Model block.

 1. Connect the Component.
-From the Score Model output, drag a connection to the left input port of the Evaluate Model block.
+From the **Score Model** output, drag a connection to the left input port of the **Evaluate Model** block.

 1. Click **Save** at the top right.